 ARE YOU A KINGDOM STEWARD?

-Living lives trapped under the weight of poor financial decisions can lead to depression, family conflict, worry and additional emotional problems that can land people in other forms of bondage.
-But wise stewardship ushers in the capacity for enjoyment, rest and freedom.
-Here is the first of four core principles that help us understand the Bible’s teachings on the wise management of money:
+Wise stewardship ushers in the capacity for enjoyment, rest and freedom.
+Here are the second and third core principles that help us understand the Bible’s teachings on the wise management of money:

 The Board of Stewardship